-At the end of the current fiscal year, the District's governmental funds reported an ending fund balance of \$(282,712) that is all unassigned at this time.
+At the end of the current fiscal year, the District's governmental funds reported an ending fund balance of \$(371,598) which is all categorized as unassigned at this time.

-Governmental Activities

-As noted above, total governmental activities revenues for the District are comprised of property taxes, investment earnings, and miscellaneous revenues.
+Governmental Activities - As noted above, total governmental activities revenues for the District are comprised of property taxes, investment earnings, and miscellaneous revenues.